msupply-foundation/msupply_docs/content/health-supply-hub/submitting_bids.md

 6. In addition to submitting your product bids you must also ensure that you have provided the Purchaser with all the additional requested documentation.
 You can upload these documents to HSH by clicking the Attachment button and dragging and dropping the files in the greyed out section or click the greyed out section to search for them.

 ![Supplier upload attachments](/health-supply-hub/images/supplier_attach_files.png)

+> IMPORTANT: If your quote has been uploaded, but not submitted, the Purchaser will not be able to see your quote.
+Ensure you're quote status is displayed as "Quote Submitted" before the closing date.

 ## Tips